junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title

-This subtitle may be cited as the “Small Business Development Centers Improvement Act of 2019”.
+This Act may be cited as the “Small Business Development Centers Improvement Act of 2019”.

 ## § 2.
 Use of authorized entrepreneurial development programs